soyrochus/bob/docs/technical_guide.md

 ## Extending Agents

 1. Create a subclass of `BaseAgent` implementing `stream`.
+2. Add a `[agents.ID]` section in `bob-config.toml`.
+   - Set `agent_type` to the class name if it differs from `ID`.
-2. Register the agent in `get_agent`.
+   - Optionally set `home_selector` to show the agent in the UI.
-3. The selected agent name is provided by the frontend and passed through the router to the middleware.
+3. The frontend passes the chosen `ID` back to the backend which retrieves the instance from the registry.